Tooth-Colored Fillings & Restorations

 Your Material Options for Other Dental Restorations

 While the material options for crowns and inlays and onlays might be different from the material options for fillings, the color options are the same.
 You can get metal options for almost any restoration if that is what you prefer.
 For most people, however, this is not something that they would do on purpose.
 The great news is that the same restorations also typically have a tooth colored option.
 We have several material options to make sure that all of your restorations are tooth colored.
 We also have the technology to deliver most restorations same day.

-If you live in or around our area, contact us today or browse our site to learn more about Canyon Rim Dental.
+If you live in or around our area in Salt Lake City, contact us today or browse our site to learn more about Canyon Rim Dental.